voschezang/coding-handbook/systems/organization.md

 The optimal structure of an organization is highly dependent on the domain and scale.
 At the same time, the behaviour of these systems can be surprisingly similar.
 Examples of organizations are:

-- A government
+- A government.
-- A company, or a specific department or team within that company
+- A company, or a specific department or team within that company.
 - A software application, consisting of layers such as a user-interface, a business-layer and a database.
 - A system of applications, where the components are services.
 - An ecosystem.
-E.g. a market
+E.g. a market.

 See [structure](organization-structure.md).